MarcosFerreira17/url-shortener-api/README.md

 ![alt text for screen readers](/images/diagram.png "Diagram")
 ## About <a name = "about"></a>

-This a url shortener built with minimal api and angular.
+This a url shortener built with minimal API, Mongodb and [Angular]("https://github.com/MarcosFerreira17/url-shortener-spa").

 ### Prerequisites